AKA What Lurks Below

 ‘Be careful Nicu, you’re my special little boy, remember.’

 He stepped into the square making sure to watch for signs of movement amongst the pillars; this early the gangs would be hungry.
-Most of them knew his face, but with a power cut like this you couldn’t be sure they’d recognise you.
+Most of them knew his face, but with another power cut underway you couldn’t be sure they’d recognise you.

-He burrowed deeper into his tiny coat.
-Last week they’d found one of them lying on the pavement, frozen so solid they’d had to cut him off the concrete.
-Nicu’s feet took a short cut down the nearest alley without him thinking about it, and when the voice rang out he nearly disappeared up the nearest wall.
+Nicu burrowed deeper into his tiny coat.
+Last week they’d found one of the youth lying on the pavement, frozen so solid they’d had to cut him off the concrete.
+Nicu’s feet took a short cut down the nearest alley.
+The quicker he made this the better.

-‘None of your business, and anyone can go through here.
+‘None of your business.
+Anyone can go through here.
 You don’t own it.’

 ‘Go on then, try it.’